9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 earlier: it would have required an `Eq` constraint to somehow get retroactively added to the signature of `fmap`.

-Now that we\'ve tentatively established that putting a type constraint on a type definition is a misfeature of Haskell, what\'s a more sensible alternative?
+Now that we've tentatively established that putting a type constraint on a type definition is a misfeature of Haskell, what's a more sensible alternative?
 The answer is simply to omit type constraints from type definitions, and instead place them on the functions that need them.

 In this example, we can drop the `Ord` constraints from `OrdStack` and `push`.
-It needs to stay on `isIncreasing`, which otherwise couldn\'t call `(<)`.
+It needs to stay on `isIncreasing`, which otherwise couldn't call `(<)`.
 We now have the constraints where they actually matter.
 This has the further benefit of making the type signatures better document the true requirements of each function.